 Step Into Stress Relief With SmartCells

-The American Psychological Association found that 51 percent of employees said they were less productive at work as a result of stress.
-It is also estimated that stress costs the US economy more than $300 billion a year in absenteeism, turnover, diminished productivity and medical, legal and insurance costs.
+A study conducted by the American Psychological Association found that 51 percent of employees said they were less productive at work because of stress.
+Furthermore, it is estimated that stress costs the US economy more than $300 billion a year in absenteeism, turnover, diminished productivity and medical, legal and insurance costs.

 Does the surface get softer as it is compressed?

 When we first start talking with potential clients we have found that there is a common popular notion that if a hard surface is bad for standing, then a soft surface is good for standing.
 If that was the case, why not just put mattresses down for standing workers?
 The fact of the matter is, is that this notion couldn’t be further from the truth.